Foxy Shazam: 2022: The Heart Behead You and Hidden Treasures Tour

-On January 1, 2022, director James Gunn released the second official trailer for his Peacemaker TV series on HBO Max, featuring the song "Welcome To The Church of Rock and Roll" from the band's 2012 album The Church of Rock and Roll.

 On January 18, 2022, the band released the official music video for "Dancing with My Demons", the second single from The Heart Behead You.

 On March 30, 2022, the band announced an additional nine dates for their Hidden Treasures Tour.
-Jigsaw Youth would open for Foxy for all of these additional dates.
+Jigsaw Youth opened for Foxy for all of these additional dates.

-On Thursday, June 30, 2022, the band released a remaster of their debut album, The Flamingo Trigger, on digital streaming services and stores.
+On June 30, 2022, the band released a remaster of their debut album, The Flamingo Trigger, on digital streaming services and stores.
 Later that night, a pre-sale began for both vinyl and CD versions of the album.
 This was the first time The Flamingo Trigger was officially available anywhere outside of the initial set of CDs that had been sold at the CD release party in 2005 and on their subsequent tour.
 The 2022 vinyl presale included a limited edition bundle containing a teal-colored pressing of the album, an exclusive t-shirt, and an original flyer from the 2005 CD release show (the bundle was limited to only 200 copies).
 A gold-colored pressing limited to 180 copies was also made available after the teal bundle sold out.
-Both limitied editions sold out by the early afternoon on Friday, July 1st, 2022.
-The vinyl is expected to be released in March 2023.
+Both limited editions sold out by the early afternoon on Friday, July 1, 2022.
+The vinyl was released in March 2023.

+On July 28, 2022, the band announced the last of the dates for their Hidden Treasures Tour.
+Thumpasaurus, Shamon Cassette, and Lung (former Foxy bassist Daisy Caplan's current band) each opened some of the dates.
+This leg of the tour included a performance at Riot Fest, an annual Chicago punk rock music festival.

+2023: Dark Blue Night and tour with Head Automatica

+On March 17, 2023, Foxy Shazam released their new 18-song album Dark Blue Night with almost no prior promotion.
+It was available for vinyl and CD preorder, with the vinyl coming in an "Ice Disk Blue" colored pressing.
+Bundles with a vinyl and exclusive shirt were also available.

+In July 2023, Head Automatica announced their first tour since 2012, with Foxy Shazam as support.
+The tour took place throughout September and early October, with 18 dates crossing the United States from Seattle to New York.
+Foxy Shazam did not perform at what would have been their hometown show in Cincinnati, Ohio, although they added a few headlining shows in between dates with Head Automatica.

+On New Year's Eve 2023, the band performed at the Andrew J. Brady Music Center in their hometown of Cincinnati, Ohio, with Tweens as support.
+The show included a countdown to midnight and the live debuts of some songs from Dark Blue Night.

+In July 2024, the band played 3 shows in Indiana, Illinois, and Wisconsin surrounding their performance at 80/35 Music Festival in Iowa.